Flotomate/product_docs/source/asset-management/asset-list-view.rst

 Bulk Update
 ===========

-{Product} supports bulk update of Asset information of multiple Assets at once.
+Flotomate supports bulk update of Asset information of multiple Assets at once.
 The dialog box to perform this operation is same across all the classes.
 To perform the bulk update: